AltairWon/generative_ai_example/README.md

-# generative_ai_example
+# GenAI Example with using different LLM and sources
-This is the working demo for generative ai
+This is the working demo for generative AI